Second Epistle of Peter: Relationship with the Epistle of Jude

-There is an obvious relationship between the texts of 2 Peter and the Epistle of Jude.
+There is an obvious relationship between the texts of 2 Peter and the Epistle of Jude, to the degree that one of them clearly had read the other and copied phrases, or both had read some lost common source.
 The shared passages are:

+In general, most scholars believe that Jude was written first, and 2 Peter shows signs of adapting phrases from Jude for its specific situation.

 Canonical acceptance

+The earliest undisputed mention of 2 Peter is by the theologian Origen (c.
+185–254) in his Commentary on the Gospel of John, although he marks it as "doubted"/"disputed".
+Origen mentioned no explanation for the doubts, nor did he give any indication concerning the extent or location.
+Donald Guthrie suggests that "It is fair to assume, therefore, that he saw no reason to treat these doubts as serious, and this would mean to imply that in his time the epistle was widely regarded as canonical."
 Acceptance of the letter into the canon did not occur without some difficulty; however, "nowhere did doubts about the letter's authorship take the form of definitive rejection."
-The earliest record of doubts concerning the authorship of the letter were recorded by Origen (c.
-185–254), though Origen mentioned no explanation for the doubts, nor did he give any indication concerning the extent or location.
-Donald Guthrie suggests that "It is fair to assume, therefore, that he saw no reason to treat these doubts as serious, and this would mean to imply that in his time the epistle was widely regarded as canonical."

 Origen, in another passage, has been interpreted as considering the letter to be Petrine in authorship.
 Before Origen's time, the evidence is inconclusive; there is a lack of definite early quotations from the letter in the writings of the Apostolic Fathers, though possible use or influence has been located in the works of Clement of Alexandria (d. c.
 211), Theophilius (d. c.
 183), Aristides (d. c.
 134), Polycarp (d.
 155), and Justin (d.
 165).

 Robert E. Picirilli observed that Clement of Rome linked James 1:8, 2 Peter 3:4, and Mark 4:26 in 1 Clement 23:3.
 Richard Bauckham and Peter H. Davids also noted the reference to “Scripture” in 1 Clement 23:3 matched 2 Peter 3:4, but make it dependent on a common apocalyptic source, which was also used in 2 Clement 11:2.

 Carsten Peter Thiede adds to Picirilli's work authors such as Justin and Minucius Felix who would use 2 Peter directly and a new reference in Clement of Rome (1 Clem.
 9.2 = 2 Pet.
 1.17).

-2 Peter in literature apocrypha seems to be quoted in Shepherd of Hermas (95–160CE), Apocalypse of Peter (~125–135CE), the Gospel of Truth (140–170CE) and the Apocryphon of John (120–180CE).
+2 Peter seems to be quoted amongst apocryphal literature in Shepherd of Hermas (AD 95–160), Apocalypse of Peter (c.
+AD 125–135), the Gospel of Truth (AD 140–170), and the Apocryphon of John (AD 120–180).

 Eusebius (c.
 275–339) professed his own doubts (see also Antilegomena), and is the earliest direct testimony of such, though he stated that the majority supported the text, and by the time of Jerome (c.
 346–420) it had been mostly accepted as canonical.

 The Peshitta, the standard version of the Bible for churches in the Syriac tradition, does not contain the Second Epistle of Peter and thus rejects its canonical status.